 - 2 tablespoons fresh parsley, chopped

-- Put a large pot of salted water on to boil for the pasta.
+- Put a large pot of salted water on to boil for the pasta (see flavor tip below).

-- Heat the olive oil in a large pan over medium heat and add the onion.
-Sauté until soft and translucent, 2 minutes, then add the garlic and continue cooking for 1 minute longer.
+- Heat the olive oil in a large frying pan over medium heat and add the onion.
+Sauté until soft and translucent, 2 to 3 minutes, then add the garlic and continue cooking for 1 minute longer.

 You can infuse some extra flavor into your pasta for this dish by adding the shrimp shells to your pasta cooking water.
 Bring the mixture to a simmer over medium-high heat for about 10 minutes, then remove the shells with a slotted spoon and discard.
 Add a little extra water, raise the heat to high, bring to a boil and cook the pasta according to package directions.